bablokb/pi-pic-proto-hat/Readme.md

 For flashing, you need a PICkit2-programmer, available for a few bucks from ebay.
 You can flash from Linux/Raspbian with the program `pk2cmd`.
-The hat has a connector for the ISCP-programmer.
+The hat has a connector for the ICSP-programmer.
+You should remove the jumper-shim on J1 (connection to Pi) during programming.